oracle/spring-cloud-oracle/database/starters/oracle-spring-boot-starter-samples/oracle-spring-boot-sample-ucp-jpa/README.md

 ## Run the sample application

-The sample application creates a temporary Oracle Free container database, and requires a docker runtime environment.
+The sample application test uses Testcontainers, and creates a temporary Oracle Free container database, and requires a docker runtime environment.
 The sample application demonstrates the use of Spring Data JPA with the Oracle Spring Boot Starter UCP.

 To run the test application, run the following command: